 Inspections performed on firm-wide systems of quality control address those policies and processes established by audit firms to support audit quality, including by monitoring audits for compliance with independence requirements.
 The chart on the left summarizes the percentage of member firms inspected with at least one finding in the indicated areas of systems of quality control.
 Networks have devoted resources to their systems of quality control, resulting in a general downward trend in findings in recent years.
-As can be seen from the chart, findings still fluctuate, and in some cases have increased, indicating that more work needs to be done.
-Appendix A of this report includes the comprehensive set of data on inspections of firm-wide systems of quality control collected through IFIAR's 2021 and prior surveys.
+However, as can be seen from the chart, findings still fluctuate, and all but one element has increased since the last survey, which is of concern to IFIAR.
+Appendix A of this report includes the comprehensive set of data on inspections of firm-wide systems of quality control collected through IFIAR's 2022 and prior surveys.

 A strong system of quality control is a critical element in improved and sustained audit quality; accordingly, quality control systems are a primary focus of many inspection programs.
-The variability of quality control inspection outcomes over time continues to be of concern.
+The high level of findings and variability of quality control inspection outcomes over time continues to be of concern.
 IFIAR continues its dialogue with the GPPC networks about each network's initiatives to make continual improvement to systems of quality control.
-In addition, the International Auditing and Assurance Standards Board's (IAASB) new International Standard on Audit Quality Management 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements (ISQM1), presents an opportunity for the GPPC networks to revisit their quality control systems with the goal of identifying the applicable risks that affect audit quality, and designing and implementing controls that best address those risks.
+In addition, the International Auditing and Assurance Standards Board's (IAASB) International Standard on Audit Quality Management 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements (ISQM1), which became effective on December 15, 2022, requires the GPPC networks to revisit their quality management systems with the goal of identifying the applicable risks that affect audit quality, and designing and implementing controls that best address those risks.
+IFIAR's expectation is that a thorough implementation of ISQM1 should improve audit quality, over time.
+The implementation of ISQM1 could require significant changes and enhancements to a GPPC network's system of quality management.
+Although any enhancements in the quality management system may improve audit quality, the impact of those changes are not yet reflected in the IFIAR survey given the effective date of the standard.